aaronralls/aaronralls.github.io/_posts/2019-11-21-What-is-new-in-Azure-this-week.md

 I give this update 5/10 Astronauts because it's an existing tool that has been brought into the Microsoft Unified Support model.

-## Training for Azure DevOps Engineer Expert: Exam AZ-400
+## Training for Azure DevOps Engineer Expert Exam AZ-400

 Microsoft added content on their learning site for [Azure DevOps Training][AzureDevOpsLearningPath] for the [AZ-400 exam][ExamAZ-400] that you may use to achieve the [Microsoft Certified: Azure DevOps Engineer Expert][AzureDevOpsEngineerExpertCertification] title.